ArctosDB/documentation-wiki/_documentation/understanding-errors.markdown

 ### Problem

 Column {column} (often cryptically abbreviated) in table {table} has disallowed characters.
 These include
-* nonporinting characcters
+* nonprinting characcters
 * various unicode 'this character wasn't converted to unicode' characters, such as �
 * excessive whitespace: leading, trailing, or multiple spaces

 ### Solution

-Find the disallowed characters using Reports/DataServices/FindAndReplaceNonprintingCharacters (or the tool of your choice) and strip them from your data.
+Find the disallowed characters using [Reports/Data Cleanup/Find/Replace Nonprinting Characters](https://arctos.database.museum/DataServices/findNonprintingCharacters.cfm) (or the tool of your choice) and strip them from your data.

 ### More Information